-A golden parachute in business is the name given to the clause in a top executive's employment agreement or contract that defines the payout the individual will receive should he/she be terminated or forced out of an organization before the end of their contract.
+A golden parachute in business is the name given to the clause in a top executive's employment agreement, or contract, that defines the payout the individual will receive should he or she be terminated or forced out of an organization before the end of their contract.
 For many top executives at larger firms, the potential payout indicated from the golden parachute can be substantial.

 Top executives are recruited to companies with an array of incentives and benefits, including base compensation, potentially overblown bonuses, stock options, and the assurance that if their employment is terminated, they will not be financially disadvantaged.
 There are pros and cons to offering golden parachutes to executives, and they should be negotiated carefully.

 Golden Parachutes Vs. Typical Severance Payouts

-In the event of employee layoffs due to downsizing or merger, organizations sometimes pay a severance or termination fee to employees.
+In the event of employee layoffs due to downsizing or a merger, organizations sometimes pay a severance or termination fee to employees.
 Common practices for severance payout range from one to two weeks of pay for every year the employee worked for the organization.
-Severance packages can extend to the executive ranks as well with some executives offered six to twelve months salary and pro-rated bonus in the event their employment is terminated.
+Severance packages can extend to the executive ranks as well, with some executives offered six to twelve months salary and a pro-rated bonus in the event their employment is terminated.

 Golden parachutes are much larger and richer packages of benefits that might include stock and option grants, multiple years worth of full compensation with bonuses, full vesting in retirement packages, and extended health-care coverage.
 The golden parachute has its name because it provides a soft financial landing for a terminated executive.

 Why Firms Offer Golden Parachutes

-- Help allay concerns or risks of failure.
-Armed with a golden parachute, an executive is free from concern over his/her job and can more easily focus on the hard work of improving the business.
+- Allay concerns or risks of failure.
+Armed with a golden parachute, an executive is free from concern over their job and can more easily focus on the hard work of improving the business.

-- Help minimize potential conflicts of interest.
-In the absence of a golden parachute, a CEO may be more or less inclined to pursue the right strategies or mergers that potentially jeopardize his or her job.
+- Minimize potential conflicts of interest.
+In the absence of a golden parachute, a CEO may be less inclined to pursue the right strategies or mergers that might potentially jeopardize his or her job.

-- Ensure executive longevity essential for success with longer-range strategies and ongoing improvement.
+- Ensure executive longevity essential for success with long-range strategies and ongoing improvement.